-Earlier this month, Saudi Arabia’s King Salman bin Abdulaziz Al Saud met with Chinese President Xi Jinping in Beijing.
-Saudi Arabia is now aggressively seeking foreign investment to diversify its economy away from oil.
-So this meeting in China was arguably the most important of the King’s month long Asia trip.
+Saudi Arabia’s King Salman bin Abdulaziz Al Saud recently had a high profile meeting with Chinese President Xi Jinping in Beijing.
+Saudi Arabia is aggressively seeking foreign investment to diversify its economy away from oil.
+So the relationship with China is a high priority for the country.

 The Xi-Salman meeting produced the usual photos and an announcement of $65B (potentially) of oil deals, mostly between Sinopec and Saudi Aramco.
 It also produced the usually discussion of how more investment between the countries can be encouraged.
 But outside of some larger than normal oil deals, I expect this to produce little of the investment into Saudi Arabia that the country wants.
 And that’s a problem for Saudi Arabia, because they now really need such inbound investment to happen.

 Before moving full-time to China, I spent over 8 years working for Prince Alwaleed in Saudi Arabia.
 I spent a lot of time looking at China-Saudi deals – and I probably interviewed +30 Middle Eastern investment groups about their deals with Chinese companies.
 Based on this, here are my 3 predictions for China-Saudi Arabia going forward:

 1. Don’t expect any significant private deals or investments between China and Saudi Arabia.

 Over the past thirty years, Western companies have brought brands, businesses, technology and other capabilities to Saudi Arabia.
 Everything from refining technology to McDonalds franchises.
 This has been done through new companies, joint ventures and various management, franchise and technical agreements.
 These private deals helped develop Saudi industries and also attracted both domestic and foreign capital.
 In return, KSA companies and the government have placed over $500B in the US and Europe over the years.